-The Swiss Selection for IPT 2019 will happen on December, 16th at the University of Fribourg.
-The deadline for registering a team is November, 18th.
-To register a team, please fill in this Google form.
+The Swiss Selection for IPT 2019 will happen on December, 16th at the University of Geneva (this was modified to accomodate the registered teams).
+The deadline for registering a team is now passed.

 Following the format of the international competition, the participating teams have to work in advance on three problems among the five selected from the official 2019 problems list.
 They must be able to present a (possibly partial) solution to one of the problem and defend it against other participants and jury members.
 Participants must also be able to oppose or review two more, hence the need to work on a total of three problems.